ISISComputingGroup/ibex_developers_manual/Training.md

 - Make sure that you can successfully start a scripting session
 - Stop the IBEX server (else it won't work properly for the next person who logs in)

 We may be able to automate all of those steps.
 For the time being the first three can be accomplished via a script.
-The following was a non-generic script that I used this time.
-I haven't refined it yet in anticipation that we can do something more comprehensive with AutoIt in the future.
+The following was a non-generic script that I used for the January 2018 training.
+I haven't refined it yet in anticipation that we can do something more comprehensive with AutoIt+Python in the future.

 ```
 import shutil